 The Undergraduate Journal of Politics and International Relations (UJPIR) is an open access academic journal, which offers undergraduate students an opportunity to publish articles based on their original research.
 The journal publishes articles in the fields of Politics, International Relations, International Studies and European Studies.
 The editorial board is strongly committed to research-based learning and founded this journal to give politics and IR students the opportunity to share their research and to take their first steps in academic publishing.
 Students will experience the process of reworking their assessment submissions into journal articles for publication based upon academic peer review.
 The UJPIR policy expects dissertations or assessments to be reworked (perhaps in accordance with any feedback received from the markers) to fit the journal scope and style.

 We see undergraduate students as researchers-in-training and publishing the results of your work is a key element of being a researcher.

 Our goals are to:

 - introduce students to research disciplines and the publishing process

 - provide politics and IR students with the opportunity to gain critical skills in professional research

-- encourage undergraduates to write at an academic level
+- encourage undergraduates to write at an academic level and experience peer review

 - make the results of undergraduate research accessible to everyone